cryotools/mantra/README.md

 - Merge scenes taken at the same date that are covered by the glacier's outline
 - Mask pixels with insufficient illumination
 - Calculate metrics and statistics
-- Visualize the classification (Evaluate Tool only)
+- Visualize the classification and save it to a geodcoded image file in Google Drive (Evaluate Tool only)
-- Write the results to a CSV in Google Drive (parallel process)
+- Write the results to a CSV file in Google Drive (parallel process)
 - Do all this in parallel for (very) many glaciers and Landsat scenes.